opendatahub-io/data-science-pipelines-operator/.github/PULL_REQUEST_TEMPLATE.md

-## Ths issue resolved by this Pull Request:
+## The issue resolved by this Pull Request:
 Resolves #<issue_number>

 ## Description of your changes: